mohalkarushikesh/AI-ML-Engineer-Notes/Mathematical Foundations of Machine Learning/Section 4 Eigenvectors and EigenValues.md

    blue vector: horizontal
-   Flipping matrix: red and blue vector is eigen vector Shearing matrix: blue vector is eigen vector for shearing matrix => blue vector having eigen value = 1
+   Flipping matrix: red and blue vector is eigen vector Shearing matrix: blue vector is eigen vector for shearing matrix => blue vector having eigen value = 1 eigen values can also have negative sign, having same eigen vector but it's eigen value = -1
   5. Eigenvalue: A scalar value that shows how much a vector is stretched or squished during a transformation.
-  - is scalar that simply scales the eigen vector v
+  - is scalar that simply scales the eigen vector v Eigenvectors and eigenvalues can be derived algebraically (e.g., with the QR algorithm, which was independently developed in the 1950s by both Vera Kublanovskaya and John Francis), however this is outside scope of the ML Foundations series.
+We'll cheat with NumPy eig() method, which returns a tuple of:

+a vector of eigenvalues
+a matrix of eigenvectors
 ![image](https://github.com/user-attachments/assets/8b35dd4c-0fda-46eb-a9a2-24d6d58d264c)

 ![{C8E1DBA3-154D-4BA9-8983-ECA8D7337540}](https://github.com/user-attachments/assets/4dc954d5-99a4-4978-a347-55aa11fb4da7)

    36. matrix determinants
+      - Map square Matrix to scalar
+      - Enable us to determine wheather the matrix can be inverted
+      - if det(X) = 0 => Matrix X-1(inverse) can't be computed because X-1 has 1/dex(X) = 1/0 => 1.
+No solution or 2.
+Infinite solution
+      - Easy to calculate 2*2 Matrix
+         - Determinant of 2*2 Matrix
+         - |a   b|
+         - |c   d|
+         - |X| = a * d - b * c
+   37. Determinants of larger matrices
+      - Genralizing Determinants: Recursion
+   38. Determinants and Eigen values
+      - dex(X) = product of all eigenvalues of X
    40. Eigen decomposition
    41. applications of eigen decomposition